The Oral History Review: Submission

 - Correspondence regarding, and submissions of, solicited and unsolicited book reviews, should be directed to: Nancy MacKay.
-Books for review may be mailed to Oral History Review, c/o Chemical Heritage Foundation, 315 Chestnut Street, Philadelphia, PA 19106.
+Books for review may be mailed to Oral History Review, c/o The Science History Institute, 315 Chestnut Street, Philadelphia, PA 19106.

 - Correspondence regarding submissions focused on digital media and reviews of non-print materials (including films, exhibits, performances, and other multimedia and hypermedia formats) should be directed to: Janneken Smucker, Digital Editor.

 - Correspondence regarding the development of submissions for the annual oral history pedagogy section should be directed to Abigail Perkiss.